 Research shows that regular exercise decreases the risk of infection.
 Individuals who exercise a couple of times a week have a lower incidence of getting sick with upper respiratory tract infections, such as common colds and the flu (1).
 Further research by Chastin et al.,(2021) suggests that regular, moderate to vigorous physical activity is associated with reduced risk of community-acquired infectious diseases.

 Exercising doesn’t have to be hard, doing at least 20 minutes of exercise (sometimes as simple as a brisk walk) can already help your immune system.
-So even though the cold can make it tempting to stay cosy on the sofa, try and incorporate even a small amount of movement in your day.
+So even though the cold can make it tempting to stay cosy on the sofa, try incorporating even a small amount of movement in your day.

 2. Eat a balanced diet

 This might not come as a surprise, but what you choose to eat and drink has an impact on your immunity.
 Nutrients such as vitamin C, vitamin A and zinc are some of the micronutrients which play a role in your immune function.
 Therefore, ensuring your diet is balanced and varied is incredibly important.

-If you don’t enjoy cooking or if you feel that your busy lifestyle is preventing you from a healthy diet, a meal prep service (hint hint, like Fresh Fitness Food) could be a great fit for you!
+If you don’t enjoy cooking or feel that your busy lifestyle is preventing you from a healthy diet, a meal prep service (hint hint, like Fresh Fitness Food) could be a great fit for you!

 3. Get plenty of sleep